AiTechEye/was/README.md

 in game programing, not in lua

-# lots of necessary changes are on the go, so dont use this is in projects yet, only testing / have fun
+# more necessary changes are on the go, so dont use this is in projects yet, only testing
 progress:

 [x] make procceses local